 Public Service Alliance of Canada

-The Public Service Alliance of Canada (PSAC) is a national union that represents 165,000 workers from coast to coast.
+The Public Service Alliance of Canada (PSAC) is a national union that represents more than 170,000 workers from coast to coast to coast.

 Many of their members work for the federal government or agencies as immigration officers, fisheries officers, food inspectors, customs officers and the like, however, an increasing number of PSAC growing membership work in the private sector in women's shelters, universities, security agencies and casinos.

 As the members' bargaining agent, PSAC works to help all of them obtain fair treatment and respect in the workplace, employment security, better pay and safe working conditions.